Employers who availed of TWSS contacted about repayments

 Just over half of employers who availed of the Temporary Wage Subsidy Scheme (TWSS) were contacted by Revenue on Monday to advise them of the balance they must repay.

 Revenue operated the scheme in two phases.
-Firstly, a transitional saw eligible employers paid a maximum subsidy of €410 in respect of each eligible employee, regardless of the employee’s income for January and February 2020.
+First, a transitional phase saw eligible employers paid a maximum subsidy of €410 in respect of each eligible employee, regardless of the employee’s income for January and February 2020.

 Revenue said this meant that many employers received a payment that exceeded the subsidy correctly due.